surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 # Getting Started

-Thank you for choosing SURGE\!
+Thank you for choosing **Surge**\!

-This chapter is intended to give you a brief overview to some concepts that are specific to SURGE and a general introduction of the synthesizer.
+This chapter is intended to give you a brief overview to some concepts that are specific to **Surge** and a general introduction of the synthesizer.

-## Installing SURGE
+## Installing Surge

 ### On Mac OS X

-On Mac, SURGE is delivered as a Plug-in Instrument for both the Audio Unit (AU) and VST Plug-in interfaces.
+On Mac, **Surge** is delivered as a Plug-in Instrument for both the Audio Unit (AU) and VST Plug-in interfaces (VST2,VST3).
 To use it, a host application compatible with one of the plug-in interfaces is required.

 System Requirements (1.6.0 and newer):